What is ACCUPLACER?

 - Park in the visitor lot in front of the Gateway Center building.

-CEEP (College Entrance Exam Preparation) provides printed study materials and face-to-face instruction.
-Workshop sessions are FREE and are taught by experienced and excellent instructors from each ACCUPLACER test subject.
+CEEP (College Entrance Exam Preparation) provides printed study materials and and training videos created by experience instructors from each ACCUPLACER test subject.

 ACCUPLACER SAMPLE QUESTIONS